Florida

 Overview

 FL Medicaid reimburses for real time interactive telemedicine according to administrative code, however there is no indication of reimbursement in any Medicaid Manual.
-No reference was found in regards to reimbursement for store-and-forward or remote patient monitoring.
+A recently released Medicaid notice to clarify Medicaid policy post-COVID public health emergency states that FL Medicaid will continue to cover store-and-forward and remote patient monitoring services, but will no longer cover audio-only telehealth services.

 Remote Patient Monitoring